tylercamp/palcalc/README.md

 ## Main TODOs

-- Associate solver results with save file and save-last-modified, show icon if save file was updated
 - Allow filtering of input pals by player
 - Proper packaging + release
 - ~~Logging + error handling~~